n256Coding/Live-Scoreboard/README.md

 * Make sure that you have installed nodeJS, bower and git correctly.
 * Also make sure that you have working internet connection with access to googleapis.com, cdnjs.cloudflare.com and code.getmdl.io
+* Download or clone ``https://github.com/n256Coding/Live-Scoreboard.git`` repo into your local storage.
-* Navigate into folder which contains package.json in the project with command prompt (terminal)
+* Navigate into folder which contains package.json in the downloaded/cloned project with command prompt (terminal)

 #### Configuring Instructions